reymon359/how-to-live/docs/Respect nature/index.md

 # Respect nature

-Nature is truly beautiful.
+Nature is simply amazing.
 We all live and share the same world.
 Let's respect this beauty we all share.

-Respect the animals, plants, lakes, beaches, ...everything.
+Respect the animals, plants, lakes, …anything.

-Take care of the planet.
-When going to nature don't leave trash, and if you see trash pick it up.
+Keep it clean.
+When going to nature don't leave trash, and if you see trash try to pick it up.

 Practice the three Rs: Reduce, Reuse, and Recycle.

-- Try to reduce the things you buy.
+- Reduce the things you buy.
 - Reuse everything as much as you can.
 - Recycle the trash.

-Of course, enjoy it.
+Enjoy it.
 Take pleasure in hiking, watching plants, petting animals, and listening to all its sounds.

-Enjoy and respect the world.

 ## Quotes